 I didn’t speak to the other parent(s) about it.
 Maybe I should have.
 But at the time, I just wanted to get my son away and I didn’t know if it would have been good for him.
 While we drove home, I tried to teach him how to avoid similar situations in the future.
 I talked about the right ways to resolve conflict.
 Then I told him when to fight and when to walk away.
 I lectured him, and now, I’m ashamed of that.
 That isn’t what he needed—a humiliating experience followed by his dad telling him he had handled it wrong.
 Fortunately, I realized my mistake when I glanced at the rearview mirror and saw him staring blankly out the window.
 I stopped talking and we rode in silence until we got home.

 When we pulled into the driveway, I turned back to him, put my hand on his leg, and finally said, “I’m sorry that happened to you.”
 He looked at me for a second, looked down, and then began to cry.
-Then I took him out of the car, hugged him for a long time, and told him I loved him.
+I took him out of the car, hugged him for a long time, and told him I love him.

 The Conversation That Really Mattered

 Later that night, as I tucked him into bed, he asked if I could lay down with him.
 As we were laying there, we talked about what happened.
 I asked him if he ever made anything that made him proud.
 He told me he loved something he had made with LEGOs because of how cool it looked.
 Then I said that when God made him, God stepped back and saw that He had made someone amazing.
 I told my son that the feelings he has about his LEGO creation pale in comparison to how God feels when He looks at him.
 “God thinks you are extraordinary and so do I,” I said.
 Then he rolled toward me, smiled, put his head in my chest, and fell peacefully asleep.